Why You Suck at Investing.

 Stock tips and investment news should not be you're lone reasons for buying a stock.
 First lets discuss stock tips.
 When you get a stock tip, you should question the source of the information.
 Is you're software engineer friend telling you about a drug that is going to change the medical industry?
 How would he know?
 What qualifications does your friend have to know what is going to change the medical industry?

 To cure the problem of making investment decisions based on bad or incomplete information go back to #3, get a plan.
 A plan will keep you from making rash decisions.
 Also a good investment plan will have criteria that must be met before investing.
-If a stock is up, down, or sideways, before you buy it you will review your plan to see if it warrants further examination.
+If a stock is up big, down big, or sideways, before you buy it you will review your plan to see if it warrants further examination.

 If you want to stop sucking at investing, stop making investment decisions based on bad or incomplete information.